 There are a number of streets in the South District that were constructed at a time when sidewalks were not required.
 Unfortunately, this has resulted in gaps in the district's sidewalk network.
-In addition, residential areas that were developed outside the city limits were not required by the County
+In ad-

 Complete Streets are Safe Streets